 Predisposing conditions for NOE include...

 The nerve to stapedius arises from the facial nerve to supply the stapedius muscle.
-The facial nerve branch is given off in its mastoid segment, as it passes posterior to the pyramidal process.
+The branch is given off in the facial nerve's mastoid segment, as it passes posterior to the pyramidal process.

 Craniocerebral neuroblastoma metastases usually involve the calvaria, orbits, skull base and the dura.